pepper-craft/geo-calculation-toolkit-api-docs/detail/intersection-between-a-polyline-and-a-polygonal-area.md

 ![intersection-between-a-polyline-and-a-polygonal-area](./img/intersection-between-a-polyline-and-a-polygonal-area.png)

-This image shows how the API determines whether a polyline intersects with a polygonal area.
+This image illustrates how the API checks whether a polyline crosses the boundary or interior of a polygon.

-- Line A represents a polyline composed of connected segments defined by consecutive geographic coordinates.
+- A polyline (labeled A) is defined by a sequence of connected coordinates
-- Shape B represents a polygonal area formed by an ordered sequence of vertices.
+- A polygonal area (labeled B) is defined by multiple corner points
-- The zoomed-in view illustrates multiple intersection points where the path of Line A crosses the boundary of Polygon B.
+- The intersection points represent locations where the polyline enters or crosses the polygon

-The API returns a boolean value indicating whether the polyline and the polygon intersect.
+The API returns a boolean result indicating whether the polyline intersects with the polygonal area.

 ---